 What am I doing in Florence you ask?
 Eating.
 And then eating some more.
 And after that, more food.
 All in the name of research of course.
 Yes.
-I’ve started work on the next app: Eat Florence.
+I’ve started work on the next app: Eat Italy.
 And as my too tight jeans can attest, I’m taking this all very seriously.

 My first order of the day was gelato.
 And I do mean first order of the day.
 I hit the ground running (at least at first) and started off my gelato trot at 10:30 am and just kept going.
 Ok.
 I didn’t eat gelato the entire time.
 I was also eating tripe, focaccia, bistecca and….well, you get the idea.